arashsidhu/arashsidhu/README.md

 I'm a recent graduate from Cal Poly SLO with a degree in Information Systems.
 I recently obtained my CCNA certification and I am actively building on my technical foundation by expanding my skills in IT, with a focus on networking, cloud computing, and cybersecurity.

 I'm also currently exploring opportunities in IT, cloud, or cybersecurity where I can grow and contribute to impactful technical solutions.
+If you have any advice or simply want to chat please do not hesitate to reach out!

 ### 🔗 Connect with me